 Since early ages, I’ve been involved in various dance groups, and physical activities.
 What however changed me most is hot yoga!
 It ensures a healthy spine, strong and relaxed muscles and a focused mind!
 I decided to become a hot yoga teacher in order to bring yoga to everyone and show that it is accessible to ‘everyBody’!
 You can check out my successful crowdfunding called ‘Yoga knows no disability’ which sponsored my yoga training.
 Since my arrival in New York, I taugt in Fierce Grace NY Studio in Lower East Side, free outdoor yoga in Roosevelt Island and start teaching in Roosevelt Island in a studio.

 Other Scientific Activities

-I do reviewing for Genome Research, BMC Genomics and PLoS One journals.
+I did reviewing for Genome Research, BMC Genomics and PLoS One journals.

 I am involved in various organisations, including International Society of Computational Biologists and ESEB.
 I am an active member in the Evolutionary Biology Society of Turkey.
 We organize every year an evolutionary genomics winter school with experts from relevant fields.

 At university, with two other colleagues, we had founded Biotechnology Society of the University to organise journal clubs, conferences, trips to research centres, hence helped the knowhow flow from more experienced students to the new ones.
 I am proud to see that the society is still active.

 During my PhD, I was the student representative of the department.
 I also got involved in organizing the PhD retreat.

 I like writing short stories and essays.
-You can find some of my essays in my blog Madam Tutu.
-I also enjoy abstract painting ad sell my acrlic paints.
+Also, as a modern art admirer, I enjoy abstract painting ad sell my acrylic paints.